 Trap 2 – Intentions and arrangements rule

-The ‘intention and arrangements’ rule applies where the balance of the loan outstanding immediately before the repayment is at least £15,000, and at the time a loan repayment is made there are arrangements, or an intention, to subsequently borrow £5,000.
+The ‘intention and arrangements’ rule applies where the balance of the loan outstanding.
+Immediately before the repayment is at least £15,000.
+At the time a loan repayment makes there are arrangements, or an intention, to borrow £5,000.

 This rule applies even where the new borrowing is outside 30 days.
-The rule bites if the repayment is made with the intention of redrawing at least £5,000 of the payment, irrespective of when this is done.
-Again, the rule does not apply to funds extracted by way of a dividend or bonus as these are within the charge to income tax.
+The rule bites if the repayment made with the intention of redrawing at least £5,000 of the payment.
+When this done.
+Again, the rule does not apply to funds extracted by way of a dividend or bonus.
+As these are within the charge to income tax.

-Where looking to repay loans to prevent a section 455 charge from arising, these should be planned carefully to avoid falling foul of the traps.
+Where looking to repay loans to prevent a section 455 charge from arising.
+They should plan to avoid falling foul of the traps.